+'''

 nsec3param iterations 0 optout no salt-length 0;

+'''

 The default is to use NSEC.
-The iterations, optout and salt-length parts are optional, but if not set, the values in the example above are the default NSEC3 parameters.
-Note that you don't specify a specific salt string, named will create a salt for you of the provided salt length.
+The iterations, optout, and salt-length parts are optional, but if not set, the values in the example above are the default NSEC3 parameters.
+Note that the specific salt string is not specified by the user; named creates a salt of the indicated length.